 At your Final Dissertation Defense, remember to bring:

 - A pen that writes in black ink.
 Virtually all forms need to be signed in black ink.

 - The JDP Form 5.
 All committee members must sign and indicate whether or not the student has passed.
 The student must have the exact title of the dissertation on the proper line, and the pass date of the final exam.
-After the committee and co-directors have signed, the form is kept by the student until he/she meets with OGS at UC San Diego for the final dissertation appointment.
+After the committee and co-directors have signed, the form is kept by the student until he/she meets with the Graduate Division at UC San Diego for the final dissertation appointment.

 - It is recommended that you bring two copies of the JDP Form 5 for your committee members to sign (just in case)

 - BEFORE you get signatures from the co-Directors, make sure to complete all of the fields for the following section: “The final examination and dissertation are ___unanimously___not unanimously approved, and the candidate is ___recommended ___not recommended for the award of the degree of Doctor of Philosophy in: __________ in the Department/Group of___________ as of________.”
 Refer to the JDP Form 5 webpage for what to put in each field.

 - Two blank signature pages (refer to the UC San Diego Thesis Formatting Manual).
 The original signature page is required by both the UC San Diego Graduate Division as well as Montezuma Publishing (which is why you will need to obtain two original copies).

 - Be sure that your signature page is formatted correctly, or you will need to obtain all of the signatures again.
 Note that the signature form will include the names of both universities, and that the “Co-Chair (if applicable)” text should be deleted if not applicable.